A generalization of Schur-Weyl duality with applications in quantum estimation: General applications in Quantum Information

 Many applications of Schur-Weyl duality in quantum information theory are based on the fact that it provides a simple characterization of all operators in $\text{End}\left((\mathbb{C}^{d})^{\otimes n}\right)$ which commute with $\textbf{Q}(\text{U}(d))$ or conversely all operators in $\text{End}\left((\mathbb{C}^{d})^{\otimes n}\right)$ which commute with $\textbf{P}(\mathcal{S}_{n})$.

-Theorem \ref{cor-pairs} and its corollary \ref{cor-gauge-com} immediately yield a characterization of operators with global symmetry under a gauge group $G$ -- they lie in the span of the local action of $G'$ and the action of the permutation group.
-Similarly, corollary \ref{Thm-sym} yields a characterization of operators confined to the symmetric and antisymmetric subspaces that have global symmetry under $G$.
+Theorem \ref{cor-pairs} and its corollary \ref{cor-gauge-com} immediately yield a characterization of operators with global symmetry under a gauge group $G$, i.e. the operators in $\text{End}\left((\mathbb{C}^{d})^{\otimes n}\right)$ which commutes with $\textbf{Q}(G)$ -- they lie in the span of the local action of $G'$, i.e. $G'^{\times n}$, and the action of the permutation group, i.e. $\textbf{P}(\mathcal{S}_{n})$.
+Similarly, theorem \ref{Thm-sym} yields a characterization of operators confined to the symmetric and antisymmetric subspaces that have global symmetry under $G$.
 These are simply the operators in the span of the collective action of $G'$.

 A straightforward application of this characterization is to find noiseless subsystems.
 In the following we present a simple example of this.